 Transfer Admissions Requirements

-You are considered a transfer student if you have attempted 12 or more credit hours at any college or university after high school graduation or high school equivalency completion, regardless of whether these credits are completed at the time of application or if you intend to transfer the credits.
+You are considered a transfer student if you have attempted 12 or more credit hours at any college or university after high school graduation, equivalency completion, or permanent separation regardless of whether these credits are completed at the time of application or if you intend to transfer the credits.
+If you do not meet this definition, you should apply through the first-year/freshman process.

-- Credits earned during high school through Dual Enrollment, Advanced Placement, or other sources do not count towards the 12 credits.
+- Credits earned during high school through Dual Enrollment, Advanced Placement, or other sources, do not count towards the 12 credits.
+This also applies to students completing an associate degree program concurrent with high school.

-- As transfer admissions focuses on the academic record at the college/university level, and does not consider grades or high school coursework, recent high school graduates are not likely to be competitive when applying in their first semester of college study.
+- As transfer admissions focuses on the academic record at the college/university level and does not consider high school coursework or grades or SAT/ACT scores, recent high school graduates are unlikely to be competitive when applying in their first semester of college study.
 This is especially notable for applicants pursuing Spring transfer entry.
+Most competitive transfer applicants will have at least one full academic term of post-high school college work and grades completed with another in-progress at the time of application.

 - First-year/freshman applicants cannot be considered again for transfer admission in the same cycle.